 Line managers are your team leads and supervisors.
 Their role is to provide coaching to support the move to a modern learning strategy and help their people understand that a modern learning culture is important to the team because it opens up new learning paths.
 They also need to tell their team members why they should be involved and why now.

 Employees/learners (aka the players)

 These are the people across your organisation who will ultimately put your modern learning strategy into action and be the most impacted by it—the end users.
 Every person across your team has a job to do, and as the world of work continues to change at a rapid pace, it’s important that they’re enabled to acquire the skills and knowledge they need to perform at the highest level possible.
 Securing their buy-in is critically important.

 Learning and development (L&D) team (aka the team manager)

 This group “owns” the modern learning master plan and is responsible for enabling change.
 They determine what will be communicated and when, how to structure implementation, and what content and supporting tools should be released and when.
 They also support the other key players in their execution of the modern learning game plan.

 IT, HR, finance, learning platform vendor (aka the nutritionists, trainers, medical staff)

-There are a number of key functions across your organization that will need to help support and enable your modern learning strategy in order for it to be successful.
-These folks are important partners with whom you should collaborate as you roll out your modern learning strategy across your organization.
+There are a number of key functions across your organisation that will need to help support and enable your modern learning strategy in order for it to be successful.
+These folks are important partners with whom you should collaborate as you roll out your modern learning strategy across your organisation.

 Be in it to win it